una/una.github.io/_posts/2014-12-17-gulp-local-psi.md

 ### Install Dependancies

-In order to set this up in our development environment, we'll be using three modules: ngrok, psi, and run-sequence.
-You can install them all at once, while saving the dependancies to your package.json in one command:
+In order to set this up in our development environment, we'll be using three modules: ngrok, psi, and run-sequence. (and gulp-exit to close out of everything) You can install them all at once, while saving the dependancies to your package.json in one command:

 ```
-npm install psi ngrok run-sequence --save-dev
+npm install psi ngrok run-sequence gulp-exit --save-dev
 ```

 Alternatively, you can open up your package.json, and under 'devDependancies", add the following lines of code: